Elaineeya/cendio-vm/README.md

 4. Cleanup the deployment.
 Replace "MyResourceGroup" with your own resource group name.
 ```
-az group create --name MyResourceGroup
+az group delete --name MyResourceGroup
 ```

-## Step 5: Prepare the offer
+## Step 6: Prepare the offer

 Update the [listing configuration file](marketplace/application/cendio-thinlinc-application/listing_config.json) (`listing.json`) with the information about your offer.

-## Step 6: Prepare a Microsoft Entra application accessing to your Partner Center
+## Step 7: Prepare a Microsoft Entra application accessing to your Partner Center

 1. Please refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/submission-api-onboard) to create a Micorsoft Entra application.